captam3rica/ShareVirtualBox/README.md

 # Share VirtualBox VMs

+The following will walk you through setting up a VirtualBox VM that can be shared across multiple users.

 1. Put the virtual machine in a location that everyone will have access to: /Users/Shared/ is a good place to start.
 2. Configure the virtual machine
 3. Open a terminal: